Chia-Network/actions/git-ssh-to-https/readme.md

 # Git SSH to HTTPS

-Sets up the global git config to replace any ssh clone urls with https urls.
+Sets up the global git config to replace any ssh clone URLs with HTTPS URLs.
 This must be used after the checkout code action.

 ```yaml
 - name: Checkout Code